fastrgv/Asud/README.md

 minimal "standard" display that just shows a) known singles, b) box-digit-pairs.
 This minimal display could allow easier pattern recognition.

+Pencil & paper Sudoku fans that get stuck will find that this app can help them to get a new perspective, using any PC or laptop.
 This package includes executables that run on Windows, and Linux.
 All source code, build scripts & resources are included.